 Augustine et al.~\cite{AugustineP0RU15} present an algorithm that builds and maintains an overlay in the presence of a nearly completely oblivious adversary.
 Here, the overlay no longer has a fixed structure but is an unstructured expander graph of constant degree.
 Note that this overlay has no virtual addressing.
 However, in \cite{AugustineMMPRU13} the authors present a scheme that allows to quickly search for data in these networks.

 Further, Drees et al.~\cite{DreesGS16} build a structured expander, a so-called $H_d$-Graph, which is the union of $d$ random rings.
-Their adversary is not only $\mathcal{O}(\log\log n)$-late with regard to communication, it also has access to all nodes' memory and all sent messages after $\mathcal{O}(\log\log n)$.
-Nodes that are churned out in round $t$ may remain in the network until some round $T \in \mathcal{O}(t+\log\log n)$.
+Their adversary is not only $O(\log\log n)$-late with regard to communication, it also has access to all nodes' memory and all sent messages after $O(\log\log n)$.
+Nodes that are churned out in round $t$ may remain in the network until some round $T \in O(t+\log\log n)$.
 Thus, it is not immediate.

-Last, the $SPARTAN$ framework presented in \cite{AugustineS18} probably bears the greatest resemblance with our work.
-In $SPARTAN$ the nodes maintain a logical overlay resembling a butterfly network.
-To ensure robustness each of the butterfly's virtual nodes is simulated by $\mathcal{O}(\log n)$ nodes.
-The key difference between our work and $SPARTAN$ is the adversary's lateness.
-Just as \cite{DreesGS16} $SPARTAN$ assumes the adversary to be ($\mathcal{O}(\log\log n)$,$\mathcal{O}(\log\log n)$)-late, but in return allows the churn to be as high as $\alpha n$ in $\mathcal{O}(\log\log n)$ rounds.
-However, other than \cite{DreesGS16} $SPARTAN$ allows the adversary to be immediate.
+Last, the \textsc{SPARTAN} framework presented in \cite{AugustineS18} probably bears the greatest resemblance with our work.
+In \textsc{SPARTAN} the nodes maintain a logical overlay resembling a butterfly network.
+To ensure robustness each of the butterfly's virtual nodes is simulated by $O(\log n)$ nodes.
+The key difference between our work and \textsc{SPARTAN} is the adversary's lateness.
+Similar to \cite{DreesGS16}, the \textsc{SPARTAN} framework assumes the adversary to be ($O(\log\log n)$,$O(\log\log n)$)-late, but in return allows the churn to be as high as $\alpha n$ in $O(\log\log n)$ rounds.
+However, unlike \cite{DreesGS16}, \textsc{SPARTAN} allows the adversary to be immediate.